pharo-mooc/AdvancedOODesignWithTDD/Week01-Tests-Introduction/Exercises.md

 This will also get you started with *reading* code, which will be a recurrent topic in this lecture.
 We will need to read and understand code that we did not write.
 And we need to do that efficiently.
-For that, we first need to take care of the silly obstacules like understanding the syntax.
+For that, we first need to take care of the silly obstacles like understanding the syntax.
 Later we will know how to abstract a bit more and care less about details.

 ## Step 1: Install Pharo
 Installing Pharo is easier using the Pharo launcher.
-The Pharo launcher is an application that allows you to download different versions of Pharo and managing the installation details for your platform.
+The Pharo launcher is an application that allows you to download different versions of Pharo and manage the installation details for your platform.

 Go to the download page https://pharo.org/download and download the Pharo launcher.
 Once downloaded, you can open it and see an application that looks like this: